 International Terminal 5 is not connected to the domestic terminals.
 If you are arriving on a domestic flight and are connecting on an international flight, you may use the Terminal Transfer Bus (TTB) as an alternative to the ATS System.
 The Terminal Transfer Bus runs from the secure side of Terminal 3 to Terminal 5, bypassing the security checkpoint in Terminal 5, and is fully accessible.

 The Transportation Security Administration (TSA) offers assistance to travelers with disabilities, medical conditions, or those who might need special accommodations during the security screening process.

 TSA Cares is a helpline that provides travelers with disabilities, medical conditions and other special circumstances additional assistance during the security screening process.
 You may call 72 hours prior to traveling with questions about screening policies, procedures and what to expect at the security checkpoint.
 For more information, call (855) 787-2227 or visit TSA.gov.

 At the airport, travelers requiring special accommodations or concerned about the security screening process at the airport may ask a TSA officer or supervisor for a passenger support specialist who can provide on-the-spot assistance.

 Accessible drop-off areas equipped with curb ramps are provided throughout the arrival and departure vehicle loading zones.
 Throughout the airport restrooms, elevators, signage, telephones, restaurants, drinking fountains and diaper changing facilities are in compliance with the Americans with Disabilities Act (ADA).

-All domestic terminal (1, 2 and 3) airline staff can be found curbside and in the ticketing areas.
+All domestic terminal (1, 2 and 3) airline staff in the ticketing areas, and some airlines can be found curbside as well.
 At the International Terminal 5 you will need to visit your airline's assigned ticketing counter.